satanasov/phpbbgallery/README.md

 ### ACP cleanup

-Bunch of functions related to DB and file system maintenence.
+Bunch of functions related to DB and file system maintenance.
 Allows you to purge albums, move pictures, clean orphaned images, albums and comments ...

-## Adding a new feture?
+## Adding a new feature?

 If you can make me think of it as core function I will add it.
 Such function is going to be the contests, the plupload support and jQuery based visualization libraries.